kossiitkgp/docs/.github/CONTRIBUTING.md

 # How to contribute?

-We are really glad that you are reading this.
+We are really glad you are reading this.
 We want to keep KOSS documentation up-to-date all the time.

 ## 1. Something is bugging you